 Likewise, if the company that hired them is a life or health insurance company, then it would be logical to purse the ASA credential.

 You can’t apply to become a member of either society until you’ve met all the Associateship requirements.

 Each society has slightly different requirements that need to be met in order to achieve associateship.
 Here I’ll compare them.

-There are 7 actuarial exams that need to be passed.
-The first three (Exam P, FM and IFM) are the same for both societies.
+There are 7 actuarial exams that need to be passed (including take-home Assessment ATPA).
+The first two (Exam P and FM) are the same for both societies.